 One thing that’s really interesting is that having a family history of a mental disorder increases your chance of having a mental disorder across the board.
 It doesn’t necessarily have to be the same disorder, or even a similar disorder.
 This cross-over of genetic risk is seen in particular with schizophrenia, autism, bipolar disorder, major depression, ADHD, and anxiety disorders.
 It’s also interesting that non-psychiatric neurological disorders don’t have that same kind of shared risk.\

-The overlapping mental illness risk suggests that the categories that the DSM uses for disorders don’t correspond what’s going on in the brain.
+The overlapping mental illness risk suggests that the categories that the DSM uses for disorders don’t correspond to what’s going on in the brain.
 Then again, the DSM never claimed to do that; it describes symptoms and groups like symptom presentations together.
-It includes information about what studies have indicated about heritability, but it makes not attempt to say why or how an illness happens biologically.
+It includes information about what studies have indicated about heritability, but it makes no attempt to say why or how an illness happens biologically.

 Genetic factors can account for different percentages of the overall risk.
 Huntingdon’s disease is all genetic.
 Among mental illnesses, schizophrenia, bipolar disorder, ADHD, and autism spectrum disorder have the strongest genetic contribution, accounting for around 80% of the overall vulnerability.
 For major depressive disorder, genetics account for about 30% of the overall risk.